craig-sloss/census-mapping-workshop/README.md

 * Enter the following Repository URL: https://posit.co/download/rstudio-desktop/

 * Select a location and name for the folder to contain project files

+* In the console, run the following code: install.packages(c("tidyverse", "sf", "leaflet", "ggplot2", "RColorBrewer"))